emmanuelt/course-dbt_emmanuel/dbt-greenery/README_Week3.md

 from web_sessions_with_product_x_added_to_cart
 group by product_name
 ```
-For the calculation I have used the logic suggested by Sourabh on the Slack channel.
+For the calculation I have used the logic suggested by Sourabh on the Slack channel and I leveraged the split_part function from the dbt_utils package.

+### (4) After learning about dbt packages, we want to try one out and apply some macros or tests.
+I have installed the dbt-utils pacakge and used the split_part function of the package to get the product_uuid from a page_url.
-I also had to install a specific version of dbt_utils package to be compatible with current version of dbt we are using.
+I had to install an old version of the package to be compatible to the current version of dbt we are using.